tarakdavis/traffic-simulation/README.md

 # traffic-simulation

+How to run:
+In order to look at the traffic sim you just need to run Road-Rage.ipynb in any web browser.
+If you are interested in the python classes then you need to run traffic900.py with python3.5.
+Note that requirements.txt -- file contains necessary libraries to run 'traffic900.py' and 'Road-Rage.ipynb.'

+Overview:
 Simulation of traffic on a road and to find the optimal speed limit for the road.

 We have a 1 kilometer section of road being built and do not know what the speed limit needs to be.
 Simulate 1 kilometer of road.
 Even though this road is not circular, it is treated as such in order to generate a continuous flow of traffic.